-WorkSafeNB may repair or replace a worker’s pre-accident prosthesis, orthosis, or assistive device, one time only, when it is damaged during a compensable workplace injury.
-This repair or replacement is to a similar type and quality as the pre-accident device and the replacement must be prescribed.
+WorkSafeNB may also repair or replace a worker’s pre-accident prosthesis, orthosis, or assistive device, on a one-time only basis, when it is damaged during a compensable workplace injury.
+Any repair or replacement is to a similar type and quality as the pre-accident prosthesis, orthosis, or assistive device.
+A prescription from a WorkSafeNB-approved healthcare provider is required for replacement.

 118.2(2)(i)(i.1)(j)(k)(l.3)(m)